jainl28patel/Starve-free-Reader-Writer-Problem/README.md

 <hr>

-## Data Structures
+## Required Functions
 * The data structures used in the starve free solution are as follows:
 1. Process class
 2. Queue class for blocked processes/threads
 3. Semaphore class
-4. Wakeup function
-5. Signal function
+4. Signal function
-6. Wait function
+5. Wait function

 <br>